bhongy/my-webpack-knowledge-base/ToResearch.md

 - [using runtime chunks force entry chunks to use chunkFilename rather than filename](https://github.com/webpack/webpack/issues/6598)
   - [will be fixed in webpack 5](https://github.com/webpack/webpack/pull/7401#issuecomment-392757853)
   - it might still be workable for me without this is fix

+## Ideas: how to "defer" response during active compilation

+### Option 1
+- always register to the Done observable
+- when "done" is fire, synchronously execute all registered callbacks (drain)
+- if it's already done, execute the callback nextTick (like promise that resolve immediately)

+### Option 2
+- have an object that we keep swapping out the "done" promise
+- just always `.then` to the done promise - let the promise takes care of the rest
+- harder because how we must handle "compiling" state

+### Option 3
+- do like webpack-dev-middleware just set flag and keep mutate the object containing that flag
+- then keep an array of callbacks if the flag is false
+- or execute the function right away if the flag is true